 where $\alpha$ is a hyperparameter. $\boldsymbol{p}_{avg}^l$ is the average prompt features of data in the base task, which is recalculated at the beginning of each training epoch.
 For incremental task $t$, information of new classes is incorporated into $\boldsymbol{p}_{avg}^l$ using Exponential Moving Average (EMA)~\cite{zhang2022grow}: \begin{small}

 \end{small}

 where $\beta$ is a hyperparameter to control the adapting speed.
-During the testing phase, noise $\epsilon$ is removed from the Equation~\ref{eq:ps} to generate \TSP{}.
 To balance the influence of task-invariant and task-specific prompts, their prompt length is set as the same, i.e. $L_{\boldsymbol{p}_S}=L_{\boldsymbol{p}_I}$.
 Finally, the prompts inserted into layer $l$ is: \begin{small}

 \end{small}